 Have you ever thought of learning Thai?
-The idea of traveling or moving to Thailand might have presented you with this question.
-But before you can answer that, you might want to know how difficult it is to learn Thai.
+The idea of traveling or moving to Thailand might be persuading you to join a language school.
+But before you spend hours in the classroom, you might want to know, is Thai hard to learn?

-The Thai language isn’t easy — especially for native English speakers.
-According to the Foreign Service Institute’s Language Difficulty Rankings, Thai is in category IV, like Finnish, Greek, And Hindi.
-And that means an English speaker would take around 1,100 hours to be fluent in the language.
-So, the Thai language is difficult.
+Thai is hard to learn compared to other languages, especially for native English speakers.
+According to the Foreign Service Institute’s Language Difficulty Rankings, Thai is in Category IV, alongside other “hard languages” like Finnish, Greek, and Russian.
+It can take 1,100 study hours to become fluent in Thai.

 But why is the Thai language so mind-bending?
 What makes it take so long to master the language?
-Read on to find out the obstacles most native English speakers face when learning Thai.
+Read on to discover the obstacles most native English speakers face when learning Thai.

 Before answering why the Thai language is difficult, you should understand the basics of language difficulty.
 Why?
 Because basically, the language difficulty changes depending on your mother tongue.